petaverse-cloud/pv-docs-site/docs/petority/5_pets/2_view-health.md

 title: View Pet's Activity
 ---

-# How to View Your Pet's Activity on Wagguracy?
+# How to View Your Pet's Activity on WAGGURACY?
-To view your pet's activity on Wagguracy, follow these steps using the Wagguracy app:
+To view your pet's activity on WAGGURACY, follow these steps using the WAGGURACY app:

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Download and install the Wagguracy app, then **log in** to your account.
+	Download and install the WAGGURACY app, then **log in** to your account.
 2. Access Pet Activity:

 	Tap **Health**.